emcodenet/industries/README.md

 # industries table

-Here's an industries table, handy for the ''Select industry'' select box.
+Here's an industries table sql, handy for the ''Select industry'' select box.